MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public void CopyVariableValueTo(Variable outputVariable, List<List<uint>> sequences
 ```

 Copies the data stored in the Value object into the buffer provided by `sequences`.
 The `sequences` is a list of sequences with variable length.
 The number of items contained in the outer list of `sequences` is the number of sequences in the Value.
 Each element of the outer list represents a sequence.
 Each sequence, represented by `List<uint>`, contains a variable number of samples.
 Each sample is represented by an index pointing to the non-zero value in the one-hot vector.
 The dimension size of the one-hot vector should match that defined in the `outputVariable`.

 Parameters:
-* `outputVariable`: denotes the shape and dynamic axes when copying data from `this` Value to the `sequences`.
+* `outputVariable`: denotes the shape and dynamic axes when copying data from the Value to the `sequences`.
 * `sequences`: the output buffer used to store the data copied from the Value.

 ## class Variable